Hadi-Baydoun/MangoPulse/README.md

 Initializing Slider using the tns Library
 The code initializes a slider using the tns (Tiny Slider) library.
 It specifies the container element, slide transition settings, navigation controls, and responsive settings for different screen sizes.

+If you need further explanations you can find comments inside the code.